PlanB-Network/bitcoin-educational-content/tutorials/node/ronin-dojo/en.md

 description: Installing and using your RoninDojo Bitcoin node.
 ---

-# Installing and Using Your RoninDojo Bitcoin Node

 Running and using your own node is essential to truly participate in the Bitcoin network.
 While running a Bitcoin node does not bring any financial benefits to the user, it allows them to preserve their privacy, act independently, and have control over their trust in the network.

 In this article, we will take a detailed look at RoninDojo, a great solution for running your own Bitcoin node.

 ### Table of Contents:

-* What is RoninDojo?
+- What is RoninDojo?
-* What hardware to choose?
+- What hardware to choose?
-* How to install RoninDojo?
+- How to install RoninDojo?
-* How to use RoninDojo?
+- How to use RoninDojo?
-* Conclusion
+- Conclusion

 If you are not familiar with how a Bitcoin node works and its role, I recommend starting by reading this article: The Bitcoin Node - Part 1/2: Technical Concepts.